Sun-Mountain/periodic_table_flashcards/README.md

     * Quiz element symbol
 * Quiz counters (correct vs. skipped)
     * Remove correct answers from rotation
-* Specify which elements to quiz on
+* Specify which elements to quiz on (number range)
 * Reduce code by passing up states & functions used in multiple components
 * Deploy to webhost